The DISQUIET Literary Prize

 The Denis Johnson “STAGAYA” scholarship is for writers who have not yet published a book with a national press (micro-presses and chapbooks are excepted).
 The winning writer will be someone who embodies an unconventional and uncompromising spirit.

 The Sophia de Mello Breyner Andresen Scholarship is for a female-identifying writer whose work engages with themes of justice, equality, or resistance.
-Winners will receive free tuition and housing for the 2019 program in Lisbon.
+Winners will receive free tuition for the 2020 program in Lisbon.
 The scholarship is run in addition to the main DISQUIET Literary Prize and the decision to enter or not will have no effect on your contest entry.
-Scholarship applications are now closed.

 Enter through Submittable as part of the DISQUIET Literary Prize.